-While the RCEP was substantially concluded in November 2019 and signed by the leaders in November 2020, NTM issues will still pose a significant challenge for East Asian integration.
+While the RCEP was substantially concluded in November 2019, and the leaders are expected to sign the agreement at the East Asia Leaders Summit in November 2021, NTM issues will still pose a significant challenge for East Asian integration.

-First, at the national level, all countries should not only adopt online licensing procedures, but also ensure that automatic licensing is in place.
+At the national level, first, all countries should adopt not only online licensing procedures, but also ensure that automatic licensing is in place.
 Second, they should streamline NTMs and the procedures to obtain licences and/or permits.
-Third, at the regional level, East Asia should consider establishing a regional committee with enforcement powers to deal with NTMs to harmonise standards and mutual recognition agreements and to review all regulations.
-Unless all members fulfil their commitments to reduce restrictive trade measures, the RCEP may have less significant impacts on trade and investment in the regional and worldwide.
+Third, at the regional level, East Asia should consider establishing a regional committee with enforcement powers to deal with NTMs in the region, both in terms of harmonisation of standards and mutual recognition agreements, and review all regulations.
+Unless all members fulfil their commitments to reduce restrictive trade measures, the RCEP may create less significant impacts on trade and investment in the region and overall world trade and investment.